The dependency question Guard answers

 What the audit deliberately does not do

 The dependency hygiene audit is analysis-only.
-It does not install or update packages, execute lifecycle scripts, run builds or tests, rewrite manifests or lockfiles, create a branch, or open an issue or pull request.
+It does not install or update project dependencies, execute project lifecycle scripts, run project builds or tests, rewrite manifests or lockfiles, create a branch, or open an issue or pull request.
+Scanner tools may be prepared outside the audited repository, but project dependencies stay untouched.
 If a conclusion requires project code to run, that check remains explicitly unverified.

 Workflow files are read only where they show dependency acquisition, for examplenpm ci, npx, a container image, or a third-party action.
 Branch protection, release gates, and the general quality of the pipeline belong to a separate CI/CD audit.